Should Nissan Sunny Stage a Comeback?

 A Nissan Sunny B12 from the 80s had a 1.0L engine under its hood

-Back in the 80s, the Sunny was popular due to having a 1.0L engine option under its hood while the new Nissan Sunny sedan with having a powerful & efficient 1.0L turbo engine, in presence of 1.3 & 1.5L naturally aspirated rivals can create a market of its own.
+Back in the 80s, the Sunny was popular due to having a 1.0L engine option under its hood while the new Nissan Sunny sedan has a powerful & efficient 1.0L turbo engine, in the presence of 1.3 & 1.5L naturally aspirated rivals can create a market of its own.
 Do you think the new Nissan Sunny should be considered to be introduced here in our market, let us know with your comments.

 Subscribe